react-navigation/react-navigation.github.io/website/versioned_docs/version-4.x/stack-navigator-1.0.md

 ---
-id: version-4.x-stack-navigator-1.0
+id: stack-navigator-1.0
 title: createStackNavigator (1.x)
 sidebar_label: createStackNavigator (1.x)
-original_id: stack-navigator-1.0
 ---

 Provides a way for your app to transition between screens where each new screen is placed on top of a stack.

 By default the stack navigator is configured to have the familiar iOS and Android look & feel: new screens slide in from the right on iOS, fade in from the bottom on Android.
 On iOS the stack navigator can also be configured to a modal style where screens slide in from the bottom.

-To use this navigator, ensure that you have [react-navigation and its dependencies installed](getting-started.html), then install [`react-navigation-stack`](https://github.com/react-navigation/stack/tree/1.0).
+To use this navigator, ensure that you have [react-navigation and its dependencies installed](getting-started.md), then install [`react-navigation-stack`](https://github.com/react-navigation/stack/tree/1.0).

 ```sh
 npm install react-navigation-stack@^1.10.3